ADGEfficiency/programming-resources/fundamentals/computers.md

 ## Computers are three things

-- CPU - computes
+1. CPU - sequential computation
-- memory - remembers
+1. memory - stores data
-- input / output (I/O)
+1. input / output (I/O)

-The basic idea is
+The basic idea
 - data is accessed from memory
 - compute is done on the CPU
 - data is put back into memory